Comprehensive SEO Tips

 | Help for editing your keywords

-Site meta description: | More details
+| More details

 .
 This area is read by Google and most search engines and is what users see when searching.
 It is very important to edit this area with a description of your site, service or product.
-This area should include keywords but should also make sense so users will know what your site is about and click your link when searching.
-If it does not make sense users will usually avoid your link.
+This area can include keywords but should make sense so users will know what your website is about and click your link when searching.
+If it doesn't make sense users will usually avoid your link.

-Image alt tags:
+Image alt tags

 As of this writing, Google and most other search engines DO read image "alt" tags.
 You will want to edit or add these tags to every image on your webpages.
 In Notepad you can do a "edit" "find" and find "img" to check all of these.
 Below is a sample of an image with an alt tag included: